gwaidan/metro-modular/Flightpath/readme.md

 -less defensive design rules to improve ground plane connectivity (taking into account the improvements in quality of small-batch PCB fab houses such as JLC since 2012);

-the component board now has ground pours on both sides, with ground plane stitching;
+-the component board now has ground pours on both sides, with ground plane stitching;

 -adding a location marker on both boards to keep JLCPCB production batch numbers from contaminating aesthetics;